shader-slang/spec/modules.md

 Seconary Source Units {#module.source.secondary}
 ---------------------

-Any source units in a module other than the primary source unit are \SpecDefine{secondary source units}.
+Any source units in a module other than the primary source unit are <dfn>secondary source units</dfn>.

 ### Include Declarations ### {#module.include}